-- Do not make your dog sit down — let him get used to the water.
+- Do not make your dog sit down, and let him get used to the water.

-If you have an older dog, or a dog with health issues, use a hose or a dog wash station or a dog grooming table.
+Once again, if you have an older dog, or a dog with health issues, use a hose, a dog wash station or a dog grooming table.
 I'm saying this twice because it's extremely important that you do not strain your dog just to get them clean.

-Never start bathing your dog by getting him wet with a shower.
+Never start bathing a dog by getting him wet with a shower.

 I'm making sure that I do not dump water on the head of my pooch, and I'm always very cautious of her ears.

-In this photo right here, you can also see me wetting the area underneath her ears.
+In the photo to the right, you can also see me wetting the area underneath her ears.

-It's best to just leave the dog's face alone because you don't want to get anything in their eyes while bathing.
-If you absolutely must rinse your Fido's face, wet your hands and rub around.
+It's best to just leave the dog's face alone because you don't want to get anything in their eyes, nose and ears while bathing.
+If you absolutely must rinse your dog's face, then wet your hands and rub around.

-Do not apply soap to the face.
-Always, always, keep water out of their ears.
+Do not apply soap to the dog's face.
+Always keep water out of their ears.

-If you do happen to get water in your dog's ears, clean them out immediately after their bath.
+If you do happen to get water in your dog's face – nose, ears or eyes – clean them out immediately and carefully.
 I will get to that in a bit.

 You should also be getting the soap straight down to the skin, not just on the fur.

-To do this properly, rake your dog's fur against the grain, as pictured below, to ensure that you're thoroughly lathering your dog up.
+To do this properly, rake your dog's fur against the grain, as pictured in the below photo, to ensure that you're thoroughly lathering your dog up.

 You must ensure that all of the soap is completely off.
-Soap left behind on the coat will dry and irritate your dog's skin, especially if it's a regular dog shampoo and not a specialty one.
+Soap left behind on your dog's coat will dry and irritate the dog's skin, especially if it's a regular dog shampoo and not a specialty one.

 If you use an oatmeal dog shampoo, however, this should not happen, but you should get all of the soap off anyway.

-Take note of what I'm doing in the picture to the right.
-This is the best way to ensure that all of the soap has been washed off.
+Take note of what I'm doing in the picture above.
+This is the best way to ensure that all of the soap has been completely washed off.

-As you can see, I'm carefully working my hands through Anastasia's skin here, while slightly squeezing, to see if any soap comes up.
-You should be able to feel the soap either way if there is still some there.
+As you can see, I'm carefully working my hands through Anastasia's skin and fur there, while slightly squeezing, to see if any soap comes up.
+You should be able to feel the soap either way if there is still some left.
 If so, continue to rinse.
-If not, your dog is officially clean!
+If not, your dog is clean.

 While you're doing so, it's a good idea to get your dog excited over how good he was behaving during the whole bathing process.
-Even if you had to struggle the entire time (I definitely did while giving her a bath for this article), show him a bundle of affection.
+Even if you had to struggle the entire time, show him a bundle of affection.

 Once all the water has drained from the tub, quickly give the dog's paws a wipe, and allow him to jump out himself.
 Letting your dog leave the bathtub on his own gives him a sense that he's in control now, and will let him know that bath time is officially over.

-Use a towel and dry your dog off any way you like.
+Use an absorbent doggy towel and dry your dog off any way you like.
 This step does not require any special instructions as long as you're careful around your pup's face and head, so just get him as dry as possible.
 You can also use a pet dryer as an alternative.

 Before you do anything else though, you're going to need to clean your dog's ears.
-This is extremely important, especially if you got water in his ears, and can be done while towel drying him.
+This is extremely important, especially if you got water in your pet's ears, and can be done while towel drying him.
 It's a 2-step process.

 1. Place your index finger inside the towel, or a hygienic wipe for dogs, and put your finger inside his ear canal.